-This matter came on for full hearing before the undersigned over three days on November 12 and 13 and December 2, 2014.
+This matter came on for full hearing before the undersigned on December 10, 2014.

-BASED UPON careful consideration of the sworn testimony of the witnesses presented at the hearing, the documents and exhibits received and admitted into evidence, and the entire record in this proceeding the undersigned makes the following Findings of Fact and Conclusions of Law.
+BASED UPON careful consideration of the sworn testimony of the witnesses presented at the hearing, the documents and exhibits received and admitted into evidence, and the entire record in this proceeding the Undersigned makes the following Findings of Fact and Conclusions of Law.
 In making the Findings of Fact, the Undersigned has weighed all the evidence and has assessed the credibility of the witnesses by taking into account the appropriate factors for judging credibility, including but not limited to, the demeanor of each witness, any interests, bias, or prejudice the witness may have, the opportunity of the witness to see, hear, know, or remember the facts or occurrences about which the witness testified, whether the testimony of the witness is reasonable, and whether the testimony is consistent with all other creditable evidence in the case.